Eyewitness testimony: Instructions

 Instructions can be key for eyewitness identifications.
 Proper instructions, such as telling them it is okay to not identify anyone, should be given before eyewitnesses try to identify an individual.

 Composing the lineup

 Composing the lineup is straight forward.
 If the suspect is in the lineup, the goal is to make he/she blend in with the people next to them.
 All people chosen to participate in the lineup should look like the initial descriptions of eyewitnesses.

+When emotions are significantly important in terms of eye-witness accounts for facial-recognition processes.
+The change of emotion brought onto a person identifying a person from a more neutral event many not have as much of a recollection of the events than an eye-witness who not only experienced a traumatic event but identifies the person who inflicted trauma onto the person themselves.
+Therefore there can be more memorized events from the impact of the eye-witness seeing the perpetrator, or depending on the psychological impact, there could be details withheld, but still leading closer to who and what the perpetrator did based on the reaction of the eye-witness.

 Confidence statements

 Confidence statements are statements provided by the eyewitness that will tell how confident they were in the choices they made in the lineup.
+It's recommended to obtain the confidence statement as soon as the identification is made and for it to be recorded.

 The lineup procedure should be documented

 The lineup procedure should be documented by any means available.
 Most commonly video surveillance is used during the procedure.
-In some instances it may be helpful to have written documents providing descriptions of the procedure.
+In some instances, it may be helpful to have written documents providing descriptions of the procedure.

 Procedural reforms

-Experts debate what changes need to occur in the legal process in response to research on inaccuracy of eyewitness testimony.
+Experts debate what changes need to occur in the legal process in response to research on inaccuracy of eyewitness testimony but there are general recommendations.